rogerbinns/apsw/doc/async.rst

     database worker thread.

 The results show that what is used only matters if you are doing very large numbers of calls because of very small row batch sizes.
-APSW has to allocate space for results, so increasing the prefetch size results in more memory consumption and more CPU time to allocate it.

 .. csv-table:: Benchmark Results
     :widths: auto